jlewitt/yats/README.md

 # yats
-YATS is a flexible task scheduler, built for node.js
+YATS is a task scheduler powered by redis, built for node.js